 Why is it called Knickerbocker Glory?

 Well, there are many conflicting stories associated with this strange connection.
 It is definitely named after the trousers.
-Beyond that, stories range from it starting in 1920’s London, to being named after Dutch settlers in New York (wearing Knickerbockers) to simply being named after the Knickerbocker Hotel in Manhattan because of its pink and cream facade.
+Beyond that, stories trace its origins to 1920s London.
+Some link its name to Dutch settlers in New York who wore knickerbockers.
+Others credit the Knickerbocker Hotel in Manhattan, inspired by its pink-and-cream façade.

-The next time you have a party for your patriotic holiday (4th July, Memorial Day, or just feel like celebrating the red, white and blue) think of this patriotic delicious dessert.
-Fitting for American, British or French celebrations!
+The next time you host a patriotic celebration—whether it’s the 4th of July, Memorial Day, or a red, white, and blue moment—serve this delicious dessert.
+It fits perfectly at American, British, or French celebrations.

 British Knickerbocker Glory Sundae